goldenraphti/Feed-Reader-Testing---Udacity-Project-5/README.md

 ## Technical Instructions for Developers

 The matser branch is production ready.
 A suite of tests using Jasmine.js is used, and coded using partially ES6.
+It is ine "/jasmine/spec/feedreader.js".
 The app.js was pre-built, by other people at Udacity, using JQuery.

 ## Credits